delcroip/dolibarr_project_timesheet/README.md

 Principle
 - get the task opened with the dolibarr user configured as contributor
-- the timesheet class herit from the task class therefore all the change use task method as delTimeSpent, updateTimeSpent, addTimeSpent
+- the timesheet class herit from the task class therefore all the changes use task methods as delTimeSpent, updateTimeSpent, addTimeSpent

+Next dev:
+langs support